microsoft/FluidFramework/build-tools/packages/build-cli/docs/generate.md

 ## `flub generate changelog`

-Generate a changelog for a new version
+Generate a changelog for packages based on changesets.

 ```
 USAGE